CodeMonitoring/CodeMonitoring/Packages/Application/CodeMonitoring.Framework/Documentation/index.rst

 ------------

-PHP Project to help developers maintain there code quality by using specialized tools for analyzing, but a single tool to vizualise and monitor the results.
+PHP Project to help developers maintain there code quality by using specialized tools for analyzing, but a single tool to visualise and monitor the results.

 Target Group of this project
 ----------------------------